-6 Ideas for Repurposing Blog Content
+6 Simple Ideas for Repurposing Blog Content

-The other reason why investing in content marketing has such a great ROI is that content can be repurposed in many different ways.
+BUT, the other reason why investing in content marketing has such a great ROI is that content can be repurposed in many different ways.

 Let’s have a look at some of the most common ways of repurposing blog content.